rule

 Text 35

+This one here is the murderer of my brother, for he, this lowest one giving up his own well-wishers, is as a servant at the feet of Vishnu, he worships Him who has killed his own uncle!

 This one here is the murderer of my brother, he, this lowest one giving up his own well-wishers, is like a servant to the feet of Vishnu, the same who has killed his uncle.

-This one here is the murderer of my brother, he, this lowest one giving up his own well-wishers, is like a servant to the feet of the very Vishnu who has killed his uncle.
 (Vedabase)

 Text 36

-And to Vishnu he's no good either only five of age so untrustworthy having given up on the hard to forsaken love of his father and mother.
+And to Vishnu he's no good either being only five of age and this untrustworthy having given up on the hard to forsake love of his father and mother.
 (Vedabase)

 Text 37

-Even stemming from others is a child as beneficial as a medicinal herb coming from elsewhere; but a son born from oneself who is ill-willing should just like a diseased limb be cut off as being deleterious to the well-being of the body that by that removal may live happily.
+Even being born from others a child constitutes a blessing as beneficial as a medicinal herb, but a son born from oneself who is of evil intentions should be given up like one gives up a diseased limb.
+For being deleterious to the well-being of the body its removal still allows a happy life.

 Even stemming from others is a child as beneficial as a medicinal herb coming from elsewhere; but a son born from oneself who is ill-willing should just like a diseased limb be cut off as being deleterious to the well-being of the body that by that removal may live happily.
 (Vedabase)